Provable Filter for Real-world Graph Clustering: Methodology

-Existing works often reconstruct the original topology structure \cite{DAEGC}, which makes neighboring nodes have similar representations.
-However, this is based on the homophily assumption.
-Reconstructing a heterophilic graph would make highly dissimilar nodes close.
-As pointed out by \cite{Global-hete}, homophilic nodes exist in multihop neighbors.
-Thus, we propose reconstructing the high-order topology structure as follows.
+Existing works often reconstruct the original topology structure \cite{DAEGC}, which forces neighboring nodes to have similar representations.
+However, this is based on the assumption of homophily.
+Reconstructing a heterophilic graph would bring highly dissimilar nodes close.
+As noted by \cite{Global-hete}, homophilic nodes exist among multi-hop neighbors.
+Thus, we propose reconstructing the higher-order topology structure as follows.

 where $k$ indicates reconstructing $k$-order structure.